VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 - Data Preprocessing

-To begin, I use an f-string print statement to check for null values because unsupervised machine learning (ML) models can not use null values in their algorithum.
-This is one of the constriants of unsupervised ML models.
+To begin, I use an f-string print statement to check for null values because unsupervised machine learning (ML) models can not use null values in their algorithm.
+This is one of the constraints of unsupervised ML models.
 ![nulls.png](Resources/nulls.png)

 Unnecessary data, or data that doesn't add to the solution, is another consideration when preprocessing your data.
-This is subjective and must be taken seriously as the analyist might unintentionally introduce biases into the algorithum.
+This is subjective and must be taken seriously as the analyst might unintentionally introduce biases into the algorithm.
 ![drop.png](Resources/drop.png)

 To minimize the spread of numbers in capital gain's column, I divided the entire row by 100.
-This will put the values in the same range as the rest of the columns without lossing any data.
+This will put the values in the same range as the rest of the columns without losing any data.
 Now, the entire dataset is between 1 and 40.
 ![divide.png](Resources/divide.png)

-I performed two different functions to numerically describe the remainding columns.
+I performed two different functions to numerically describe the remaining columns.
 The first was from the pandas library called "get_dummies".
 This essentially transforms binary data into ones and zeros and creates an extra column.
 Each column populates with a one and a zero based on the original input.
 The second function "Label Encoder" comes from the SciKit-Learn library.
-It transformes each value to a numeric representation of all the categories in that row.
+It transforms each value to a numeric representation of all the categories in that row.
 ![binary.png](Resources/binary.png)
 ![transform.png](Resources/transform.png)